 The European Parliament

 For the purposes of European Parliament elections, Ireland has three constituencies, namely, Dublin, South and Midlands-North-West.
-Three MEPs are elected in Dublin, four to represent South and four in Midlands-North-West.
+Four MEPs are elected in Dublin, five to represent South and four in Midlands-North-West.

 For more information about European Parliament elections, see the Department of Housing, Planning and Local Government website.